Richard J. Berry

-Richard James Berry (born November 5, 1962) is an American entrepreneur and politician who served as the 29th mayor of Albuquerque, New Mexico.
-He is also a former two term member of the New Mexico House of Representatives.
-He is a member of the Republican Party, and, as of 2025, is the last Republican Mayor of Albuquerque.
+Richard James Berry (born November 5, 1962) is an American entrepreneur and politician who served as the 29th mayor of Albuquerque, New Mexico, He is also a former two term member of the New Mexico House of Representatives, and is a member of the Republican Party, as of 2025, is the last Republican Mayor of Albuquerque.

-Berry was sworn into office on December 1, 2009, after defeating incumbent Democrat Martin Chávez.
-Berry became the first Republican Mayor of Albuquerque in nearly 30 years.
+Berry was sworn into office on December 1, 2009, following his victory over incumbent Democrat Martin Chávez, Berry became the first Republican Mayor of Albuquerque in nearly 30 years.

 Early life, education, and business career

 Richard Berry was born in Waterloo, Iowa on November 5, 1962.
-He was raised in Nebraska and graduated from Beatrice Senior High School in Beatrice, Nebraska in 1981.
-Berry moved to Albuquerque in 1982 to attend the University of New Mexico on academic and athletic scholarships (track & field, decathlon).
+He was raised in Nebraska and graduated from Beatrice Senior High School in Beatrice, Nebraska in 1981, Berry moved to Albuquerque in 1982 to attend the University of New Mexico on academic and athletic scholarships (track & field, decathlon).
 While at the Anderson School of Management, he met his future wife, Maria Medina.
 Berry graduated with a Bachelor of Business Administration in 1985.

 After graduating, he became an entrepreneur in the construction industry.

 New Mexico House of Representatives

 Elections

 In 2006, Berry ran for the 20th district of the New Mexico House of Representatives after Republican State Representative Ted Hobbs decided to retire.
-He won the June 6 Republican primary with 52% of the vote, defeating two other candidates.
-He won the general election unopposed.
-In 2008, he won re-election to a second term unopposed.
+He won the June 6 Republican primary with 52% of the vote, defeating two other candidates and won the general election, In 2008, he won re-election to a second term.